seznam/ima/docs/cli/compiler-features.md

 Images (bmp, gif, jpeg, png, webp, svg) are automatically inlined if their size is below `imageInlineSizeLimit`, which can be configured in [ima.config.js](./ima.config.js.md#imageinlinesizelimit), with default value of **8Kb**.
 Images exceeding this size limit are copied to the static media folder and import return's their public URL.

-To enforce either one of the two modes, you can use `?external` or `?internal` query parameter in the import path:
+To enforce either one of the two modes, you can use `?external` or `?inline` query parameter in the import path:

 ```js
 // This always converts the image to base64 encoded string and inlines it.